 z/VM: Running Guest Operating Systems contains information to help you plan for and run guest operating systems under the supervision of z/VM.
-It discusses the z/VM: Saved Segments Planning and Administration, SC24-6116 z/VM: Saved Segments Planning and Administration describes how to plan for and administer saved segments on your z/VM system.
-It includes information on the following topics:
+It discusses the fundamentals of guest support in z/VM and provides specific information on how to run z/OS, VSE, or z/VM in a virtual machine.